Junction Hill

 Junction Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 17.1%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are the most common at 11.9%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 41.5% of residents aged 15+ holding them - advanced diplomas at 10.8% and certificates at 30.7%.
-A total of 24.4% of the population is actively pursuing formal education, including 10.0% in primary, 6.2% in secondary, and 2.6% in tertiary education.
+Bachelor degrees are most prevalent at 11.9%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.9%).
+Vocational credentials are held by 41.5% of residents aged 15 and above, with advanced diplomas at 10.8% and certificates at 30.7%.
+A total of 24.4% of the population is actively engaged in formal education, including 10.0% in primary, 6.2% in secondary, and 2.6% in tertiary education.

 A substantial 24.4% of the population actively pursues formal education.
 This includes 10.0% in primary education, 6.2% in secondary education, and 2.6% pursuing tertiary education.